10 Steps to Becoming a Diplomatic Security Service Special Agent

 Tell me more about the Minimum Medical Qualifications Process

 The Bureau of Medical Services of the Department of State determines a candidate’s medical fitness and ability to serve overseas.
 Many Foreign Service posts are in remote areas with extremely limited medical support.
 Each candidate, therefore, must meet the minimum medical qualifications.
-Medical qualifications are determined by the Medical Clearances office based on its thorough review of each candidate’s medical history and a physical examination, including an individual assessment of his/her specific medical needs and the medical capabilities of Foreign Service posts to meet those needs.
+Medical qualifications are determined by the minimum medical qualification standards office based on its thorough review of each candidate’s medical history and a physical examination, including an individual assessment of his/her specific medical needs and the medical capabilities of Foreign Service posts to meet those needs.

 The Bureau of Medical Services will provide an authorization for the U.S. Department of State to pay for outside examinations as a secondary insurer once a candidate’s primary insurance provider has paid its share.

-The purpose of the pre-employment medical clearance is to identify any physical or mental health condition(s) that could limit one’s availability to serve overseas without disruption.
-If the candidate meets the minimum medical qualification standard, the medical clearance is valid for five years from the date of issuance through the end of their first tour.
+The purpose of the pre-employment minimum medical qualification standards is to identify any physical or mental health condition(s) that could limit one’s availability to serve overseas without disruption.
+If the candidate meets the minimum medical qualification standard, the minimum medical qualification standards is valid for five years from the date of issuance through the end of their first tour.
 For more information on the minimum medical qualifications, please visit the Frequently Asked Questions page.

 What additional Supplemental Physical Qualifications do DSS Special Agents need?